-Interest is growing in the study of multi-gap topologies \cite{palumbo2021nonabelian, PhysRevLett.125.033901, ezawa2021topological, WangPT2020, kobayashi2021fragile}, with recent developments including new dynamical quench signatures \cite{Unal_quenched_Euler} and a very recent realization in an acoustic metamaterial \cite{jiang2021observation2021}.
+Interest is growing in the study of multi-gap topologies~\cite{palumbo2021nonabelian, PhysRevLett.125.033901, ezawa2021topological, WangPT2020, lange2021topological, kobayashi2021fragile}, with recent developments including new dynamical quench signatures~\cite{Unal_quenched_Euler} and a very recent realisation in an acoustic metamaterial~\cite{jiang2021observation2021}.
 Despite these advances, the multi-gap condition is complicated by the Fermi-Dirac distribution of electrons in materials, and as a result multi-gap topology has not yet been observed in real materials.

 We propose that phonons, which are a bosonic excitation not subject to Fermi-Dirac statistics, provide a viable platform to observe multi-gap topology.
 We identify a monolayer silicate as a candidate material, and show that an electric field and epitaxial strain can be used to induce band inversions which are accompanied by the transfer of nodes between adjacent gaps, thereby transferring non-Abelian frame charges and non-trivial patch Euler class.
-This is achieved through the braiding of band nodes, resulting in a multi-gap topological phase.
-We further show that the evolution of Raman peaks can be used to track the band inversions and thus the braiding process, providing a clear experimental signature to identify multi-gap topology in real materials.
-Interest in the topological features of phonon bands has recently grown \cite{Manes_phonfrag,Stenull2016,Liu2017a,Zhang2018a,Miao2018,Li2018a,Xia2019,Zhang2019c,Liu2020,Peng2020a,Li2021}, but for single-gap topology, phonons have traditionally received less attention than electrons.
+This is achieved through the symmetry-constrained braiding of band nodes, resulting in a multi-gap topological phase.
+Different from the braiding in the metamaterial~\cite{jiang2021observation2021}, we can realise many-band (more than three) braiding processes in phonons of monolayer silicate.
+We further show that the evolution of Raman peaks can be used to track the band inversions and the accompanying braiding process, providing a clear experimental signature to identify multi-gap topology in real materials.
+Interest in the topological features of phonon bands has recently grown~\cite{Manes_phonfrag,Stenull2016,Liu2017a,Zhang2018a,Miao2018,Li2018a,Xia2019,Zhang2019c,Liu2020,Peng2020a,Li2021,Peng2021b}, but for single-gap topology, phonons have traditionally received less attention than electrons.
 The bosonic nature of phonons should make them the prime platform for the study of multi-gap topology.